 XLRI has the right to change the weightage of the components after analyzing GD/PI data.

 The bottom 10% scores in GD/PI may not be considered for final selection irrespective of scores in other components.

 On the basis of the total score, a merit list for final admissions is prepared.

-In a GD round, the candidates are divided into groups of 8-15 participants, depending on the number of candidates shortlisted and the number of GD rounds in total that the institute wishes to conduct.
+In a GD round, candidates are divided into groups of 8-15 participants, depending on the number of candidates shortlisted and the number of GD rounds in total that the Institute wishes to conduct.
 Each group is then given a topic which the participants are required to discuss.
 The time limit for each GD is about 15-25 minutes.

 The topics of XLRI GD could be related to current affairs, politics, social issues such as women’s rights and emancipation, or any other issue concerning advertising, technology, education or business in India.